Princeton Chert: Location and geologic setting

-Fossil biota
+Known biota

 Sampling into the Princeton Chert has been carried out, but presently the data has not been analysed in detail.
 Across the outcrop, trends in taxa can be seen; in the topmost layers fossil organs of Metasequoia milleri cease to be represented, yet Pinus (pine) and monocotyledons increase in number.
 There is a huge increase in ferns, such as Dennstaedtiopsis, after a huge ash fall, though few angiosperms occur in these layers.
 A large number of angiosperms have been found along with several types of conifers, ferns, and several unidentified fossils from various families.

 In situ lacustrine fossils

 The array of floral and faunal fossils found in the Princeton Chert has offered unequivocal evidence that it was a lacustrine or lake environment.
 The plant fossils found show many structural and anatomical adaptations to an aquatic environment, including a reduced vascular system, aerenchyma in tissues (air spaces to provide buoyancy), and protoxylem lacunae surrounded by a ring of cells with thickened inner walls.
 Further evidence is provided by the fossils’ clear affinities with modern aquatic angiosperms.
 Many extant plants show these adaptations and are similar to the organisms found in the chert.
 For example, water lilies (Allenbya, Nymphaeaceae), water plantains (Alismataceae), arums (Keratosperma, Araceae) and rushes and sedges (Ethela, Juncaceae/Cyperaceae) are just some of the angiosperms found both today and in the Princeton Chert.
 Seeds have also been found which share adaptations with living aquatics.
 On the other hand, terrestrial fossils have rarely been found.
 The few that are, are represented mainly by seeds, some of which may have been transported by birds.

 Additional support for the aquatic nature of the Princeton Chert deposits comes from animal fossils.
-Several fossils of a freshwater fish, Amia (bowfin), have been found in the shale overlying the plant deposits, along with remains of the freshwater fishes Amyzon and Libotoniusm, and a soft-shelled turtle.
+Several fossils of a freshwater fish, Amia (bowfin), have been found in the shale overlying the plant deposits, along with remains of the freshwater fishes Amyzon and Libotonius, plus a soft-shelled turtle.

-Once the lacustrine nature of the fossils has been established, it seems fairly likely they were preserved in situ, especially considering the method of preservation.
-The growth position, large number of plant organs of the same type, preservation of delicate plant material, and presence of rooted axes all provide further evidence for the preservation of plants where they grew.